 Even though I am a designer, I always find things I wish I had done differently in my own home.
-My budget when renovating and designing was not as high as I wish it could be (as is true for most people) so I made some decisions based on feeling indecisive (a common issue for designers in their own homes, I feel), my budget and needing to get things ordered in time to shoot the house for the book.
+My budget when renovating and designing was not as high as I wish it could be (as is true for most people) so I made some decisions based on feeling indecisive (a common issue for designers in their own homes, I think), my budget and needing to get things ordered in time to shoot the house for the book.

-While my house looks great, I do notice things here and there I want to change 5 years into owning it and have started that process.
+While my house looks great, I do notice things here and there that I want to change 5 years into owning it and have started that process.
 A good example is the stairwell walls, which I just wallpapered in a bold Schumacher striped ikat that I LOOOOOOOVE.
 I was worried initially it would be too much pattern with the mural in my dining room, but now I am SO happy I took the risk and did it.
 It feels perfect.

-Now spurred on by this improvement, I have walked through my house and made some notes on what I wish I had done, and will comment on what I am going to change/ swap/ add!
+Spurred on by this improvement, I have walked through my house and made some notes on what I wish I had done, and will comment on what I am going to change/ swap/ add!
 Starting with the dining room:

 I just touched up the trim in here when we moved in- and with the paper it’s a bit yellowed because it was oil, so I wish I had redone it in White Dove like the rest of the house.
 I would LOOOOOVE a high gloss ceiling in here in white, not sure that will ever be in my budget though.
 The drapes- I do wish I had done chartreuse silk in here for a punch of color.
 But that would require reupholstering the chairs (UGH- everything is a set of dominos).
 These grey wool drapes are amazing quality, and they do look lovely….
 I’m torn.

-In the formal living room, an easy add is the ceiling paint- the drapes I cannot change unless I sell these gorgeous trimmed panels- which I do love- so this requires a bit more of a think.
+In the formal living room, an easy add is the ceiling paint.
+The drapes I cannot change unless I sell these gorgeous trimmed panels- which I do love- so this requires a bit more of a think.
 A change also depends on what I do in the family room- I don’t want patterned drapes in both rooms.
-I may also swap the pillows someday too.
+I may also swap the pillows someday too…

 I chose not to do roman valances because I did not want to block more light, as this room is pretty dark despite the ample windows.
 But it feels a bit unfinished now.